AI Output Validation Is the Risk Layer Every Enterprise Is Skipping

 Output validation is the mirror pass: does this output accurately reflect the sources?
 Is it complete?
 Does it comply with the policy?
 The output depends on model version, temperature, context window state, prompt ordering.
 Those variables interact in ways that aren’t fully predictable.
 You need a validation layer robust to that unpredictability, not a prompt you trust.
 And prompt injection itself can’t be fully solved at the input layer: as IBM explains, LLMs can’t reliably distinguish between developer instructions and user inputs because, to the model, they are the same data type.

 This architecture isn’t novel.
-SR 11-7, the Fed and OCC model risk management guidance, has required independent model validation for traditional statistical models for over a decade.
+SR 26-2, issued April 17, 2026 by the Federal Reserve, OCC, and FDIC, supersedes SR 11-7 and carries forward more than a decade of model risk management discipline — independent validation, ongoing monitoring, documented assumptions.
+Notably, SR 26-2 explicitly excludes generative and agentic AI from its scope as “novel and rapidly evolving,” with the agencies signaling a forthcoming RFI on bank use of AI.
 FINRA’s model risk guidance for securities firms pushes in the same direction.
-The irony is that enterprises that would never deploy a credit scoring model without a validation function are deploying LLM-backed client workflows with a single system prompt and a quarterly review.
+The irony writes itself: enterprises that would never deploy a credit scoring model without a validation function are deploying LLM-backed client workflows with a single system prompt and a quarterly review — and the regulators have now formally acknowledged that the existing playbook doesn’t fully cover what’s being shipped.
 Having the framework on paper isn’t the same as applying it.
+Not having the framework at all is worse.

 Source: validmind.com/blog/ai-governance-consulting/